imwatsi/utopian.io-help_center/guides/quickstart_contributors.md

 #### New contribution

 This takes you to a page where you can begin writing a new post.
-[Learn how to write a new post](##making-a-contribution).

 #### New blog post